 - Powered with 8AA batteries despite a reliable power source

 - Cheap accessories

 This Meade Instruments Infinity 102mm AZ Refractor telescope has got a four-inch aperture with a focal length of 600 mm and a focal ratio of f/5.9.
-And this telescope comes with low, medium, and high magnification eyepieces a 2X Barlow lens to double the eyepiece’s magnification.
+And this telescope comes with low, medium, and high magnification eyepieces and a 2X Barlow lens to double the eyepiece’s magnification.

-It has also a red dot viewfinder to help you point your telescope and includes astronomical software and an instructional DVD.
+It also has a red dot viewfinder to help you point your telescope and includes astronomical software and an instructional DVD.

-This is a refractor type telescope with an Altazimuth mount.
+This is a refractor-type telescope with an Altazimuth mount.
 While the telescope is suitable for beginner telescope users, it will not work as well for deep-sky observations or long-duration tracking of objects for astrophotography.